kumu/docs/guides/advanced-settings.md

 ## Custom clustering

-You can activate clustering automatically within a perspective by using the <code>cluster</code> setting within the <code>@settings</code> block.
+You can activate clustering automatically within a view by using the <code>cluster</code> setting within the <code>@settings</code> block.
 Here's the basic format:

 ```
 @settings {